 Save This on Pinterest!

-In this guide you’ll find a mix of restaurants serving a good range of food.
+In this guide you’ll find a mix of the best restaurants in Tokyo serving a good range of food.
 Popular dishes like sushi and ramen are well represented here, as are lesser known Tokyo specialties like monjayaki and fukagawa meshi.

-This may come as a surprise to some but Tokyo has developed a reputation in recent years for making pizzas that rival those in Naples.
+This may come as a surprise to you but some restaurants in the city have developed a reputation for making pizzas that rival those in Naples.
 Savoy, the pizzeria featured in an episode of Ugly Delicious, is included in this list as well.

 1. Nisshin Tasuke